hitmantb/fo4vrmto/README.md

 - Balance of weapon and armor distribution will need more work, your feedback is welcome!
 - DLC weapon and armor replacer need more work, for the first release I focused on vanilla contents
 - Given the huge change to the entire leveled list, if you notice bugs or crashes like fighting a specific enemy with a specific weapon, or weapon/armor bench crashes due to specific keywords, please let me know on Discord and I will patch it
+- Do not save in power armor, can cause corrupted saves
+- Install "Right Grip to Interact - UI fix" from Nexus if you use SteamVR to change right hands A and Grip buttons (will include this next release)